Management Degree Program

-Through the master’s degree in the field of management you gain:
+Through the master’s degree in the field of management you:

-- Core elements of management knowledge and skill, including accounting, organizational behavior, economic theory, finance, marketing, and strategy.
+- Study the core elements of management knowledge and skill, including accounting, organizational behavior, economic theory, finance, marketing, and strategy.

-- An advanced understanding of leadership, corporate responsibility, digital media, and business communications, including mediation and negotiation.
+- Develop an advanced understanding of leadership, corporate responsibility, digital media, and business communications, including mediation and negotiation.

-- Insight into the latest management theories and practices through case studies, instructor lectures, group projects, and active learning experiences.
+- Gain insight into the latest management theories and practices through case studies, instructor lectures, group projects, and active learning experiences.

 - Get started.
 You begin by completing three admission courses from the program curriculum.
 This coursework establishes your commitment and ability to perform well as a Harvard student.

 - Continue your studies, online and on campus.
 As you progress through the program, you choose from courses offered on campus or online, in the fall, spring, or summer.
-To fully experience Harvard, you take at least four courses on campus as part of your degree.
+You are required to take at least 16 credits (roughly four courses) on campus as part of your degree.
 Short, intensive on-campus options are available.